-The Corporation has a whistleblower policy (the "Whistleblower Policy") to permit employees to anonymously report concerns regarding compliance with corporate policies and applicable laws, as well as any concerns regarding auditing, internal control and accounting matters.
-These procedures are designed to ensure that employees' reports are treated as confidential.
+The Corporation has a whistleblower policy (the "Whistleblower Policy") to permit employees, directors, officers, consultants and external third parties to anonymously report concerns regarding compliance with corporate policies and applicable laws, as well as any concerns regarding auditing, internal control and accounting matters.
+These procedures are designed to ensure that all reports are treated as confidential.

-In addition, the Corporation has formal anti-corruption policies as part of its Code of Conduct and requires all employees and directors to complete an annual certification each year with respect to anti-corruption and all of the policies of the Corporation.
+In addition, the Corporation has formal anti-corruption policies as part of its Code of Conduct and requires all employees, directors and consultants to complete an annual certification each year with respect to anti-corruption and all of the policies of the Corporation.
 Compliance with the Corporation's various policies is monitored by management of the Corporation, with reports to the Board, if necessary.